Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Mary-Kate and Ashley Pocket Planner and E.T.: Digital Companion have the exact inverse problem : they always print images with no margin by default.
 Using Manual mode is so advised to split different images.*
 - *In general, each time you used the Automatic mode, if the images decoded are splitted, stuck together or in brief, not what you expect in terms of assembly, use Manual mode with TimeOut separator.*

-**Direct printing from Matlab/Octave (nearly) without using the Arduino IDE !**
+**Direct printing from Matlab/Octave without using the Arduino IDE !**

 You can run "Read_directly_from_Arduino_Matlab.m" or "Read_directly_from_Arduino_Octave.m" directly to acquire data and decode them in the same run.
-It behaves like the Arduino Serial output but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
+It behaves like the Arduino Serial output form the IDE but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
 How to use it :

 - Install the last Arduino IDE (https://www.arduino.cc/en/software) and compile/load the .ino file with the TimeOut parameter you need.
 Note the USB port number, close the IDE, you won't need it.
 - Use your pricey Matlab license or the free GNU Octave alternative and modify the script with the correct port number and run it.